bretdavidson/istb/PITCHME.md

 ---
 @title[Discussion]
-One of the goals of the grant is to make your outputs shareable and reusable outside of your own institution and to build a community of practice around sharing and reuse.

 What **approaches** will you take with your own projects to achieve reuse?

 What **challenges** do you think you'll face to allowing for reuse?

+Note:
+One of the goals of the grant is to make your outputs shareable and reusable outside of your own institution and to build a community of practice around sharing and reuse.